Chalk Hill AVA: Soils

 The Chalk Hill viticultural area is distinguished by what is known as "white" soil.
 The area takes its name from the "chalky white" ash that characterizes its soils which themselves does not contain any chalk but rather are composed of a mixture of quartzite abundant volcanic ash, sand and silty loam.
 The volcanic ash was emitted into the area by Mount Saint Helena over a course of centuries, creating vineyard soils that are not very fertile and are able to restrain vigor in the vines.

 The uniqueness of the soil is very apparent.
 Even when moisture is adequate to sustain growth the soils appear to be dry.
 Vineyards in the area are on generally deep soils, but ones which are lower in fertility.
 This contributes to the high quality of their fruit.
 The vines at full maturity are not large and their yields are low compared with yields in the surrounding valleys where mature vines planted on deeper and much richer soils are larger and more vigorous.
 Yields of two to three tons of grapes per acre are common in the AVA and yields in excess of four tons per acre are rare.
+The plant hardiness zone ranges from 9a to 10a.